“The only one who is educated is the one who has learned how to learn and change” – C. R. Rogers

 Clinical Practice support may be scheduled on a Friday evening.

-Please Note: There may also be 2 course/progression meetings on a Friday; these dates will be identified to learners on their timetable at the commencement of each academic year.
+Please Note: There may also be two course/progression meetings on a weekday; these dates will be identified to learners on their timetable at the commencement of each academic year.

 One does not become enlightened by imagining figures of light, but by making